Themes and action steps

 4) Theme: Develop clear plan for diversity and global engagement.

-Action: Created the diversity and global engagement strategic plan with action steps for the next 4 years.
+Action: Created university wide diversity and global engagement strategic plan.
 Divisions and units created their own plans.
 Plans were discussed in forums across campus.
-Diversity has been the topic of two Numen Lumen sessions, four public campus wide forum discussions and a series of focus groups and online feedback opportunities in the past two years.
+Diversity has been the topic of three Numen Lumen sessions, numerous public campus wide forum discussions, focus groups and online feedback opportunities and campus surveys.

-5) Theme: Support LGBTQ students and colleagues and create campus resources on sexual and gender identity.
+5) Theme: Support LGBTQIA students and colleagues and create campus resources on sexual and gender identity.

-Action: Created LGBTQ resource room, Safe Zones program, Gender and LGBTQ Center and Director.
+Action: Created LGBTQIA resource room, Allies program, Gender and LGBTQIA Center and Director and formed LGBTQIA Presidential Task Force.

 6) Theme: Direct financial resources to Theme One.

 Action: Theme one is the most expensive priority in the strategic plan.
-A few examples, we are building a Numen Lumen Pavilion as a several million-dollar structural commitment to religious diversity as well as a financial commitment to the Center for the Study of Religion and Culture.
-The University is making an $80 million decade long commitment to our first generation and low-income merit scholarship programs.
-We’ve invested $500,000 in the past three years in our opportunity fund to increase faculty diversity.
-We hired two new colleagues in the multicultural center and created four new positions: An assistant director of Human Resources, a coordinator of university wide bias and discrimination teams, a director of the domestic study away efforts and an Associate Provost for Inclusive Community.
+A few examples, we built a Numen Lumen Pavilion as a several million-dollar structural commitment to religious diversity as well as a financial commitment to the Center for the Study of Religion and Culture.
+The University is making an $80 million decade long commitment to our first generation and low-income merit scholarship programs and invested in a space for the Center for Access and Success.
+We invested $500,000 in three years in an opportunity fund to increase faculty diversity.
+We created several new positions: An assistant director of Human Resources, a coordinator of university wide bias and discrimination teams, a director of the domestic study away efforts, an Associate Director for the Watson/Odyssey Scholars Program, an assistant director in the Center for Race, Ethnicity and Diversity Education, a new position in Latin American recruitment and an Associate Provost for Inclusive Community.

 7) Theme: Examination hiring protocols and increase representational diversity in faculty, staff and senior leadership.